Motion made, and Question proposed, That this House do now adjourn.—(Michael Tomlinson.)

 Like the hon.
 Member for Harrow East, I was concerned to hear least week that England is not on track to reach the 5% ambition by 2030.
 The 20-year difference between when the richest and poorest communities are expected to be smoke free shows that we are failing to support the most vulnerable in our constituencies.
 So does the Minister agree that the smoke-free 2030 ambition must be more than a headline target and that the Government must ensure that they will also deliver a smoke-free generation for communities such as mine in Stockton?

 The hon.
 Gentleman mentioned illegal tobacco, so I wish to say just a few words about that.
 During the general election, I was on the Hardwick estate in my constituency, where a woman was standing at a door.
 I was walking up the path and then I realised that money was changing hands.
 The money changed hands and the door closed.
 When it reopened, someone had a package in their hand.
 I know what it was, but the woman saw me and said, “Just wait a few minutes.”
 She then said, “How can I help you?”
-I nearly said, “You could help by not operating an illegal tobacco operation”, but I was looking for their vote, so perhaps I prejudiced my principles on that occasion.
+I nearly said, “You could help by not operating an illegal tobacco operation,” but I was looking for their vote, so perhaps I prejudiced my principles on that occasion.

 These things are happening day in, day out.
 My wife was a school nurse and she went to schools to talk about smoking.
 She used to deploy the economic argument, saying to the kids, “If you have so many cigarettes a week, it will cost you £10.
 Over a year that works out at £520 and that would take the family on a short holiday.”
 One day, a child put up his hand and said, “Miss, you’ve got the price wrong.
 They are only £3 a packet from—”.
 He named a person around the corner from where he lived.
 So it is clear that we still have a problem to solve and we have an education problem to deal with as well.

-Finally, I know that PMI’s proposals for a “tobacco transition fund" in partnership with the industry have already been put to Parliament in a ten-minute rule Bill tabled by my former colleague Kevin Barron in the last Parliament.
+Finally, I know that PMI’s proposals for a “tobacco transition fund” in partnership with the industry were put to Parliament in a ten-minute rule Bill tabled by my former colleague Kevin Barron in the last Parliament.
 Kevin is a long-standing supporter of tobacco control, but he admitted to The Guardian that he had had discussions with PMI before tabling the Bill, that he now supported partnering with the industry and that he had spoken to Ministers about the proposals.
 Kevin was probably the greatest parliamentary campaigner, perhaps even better than the hon.
 Member for Harrow East, against the tobacco industry for nearly all his 36 years as an MP, so I was really concerned that he was prepared to work with a tobacco company, albeit with the best of intentions, to change the law.
 Although some people may have been convinced that PMI has been reborn as a public health champion, that is certainly not the case for the all-party group on smoking and health, and I hope the Minister will confirm that the Government agree on that.
 PMI’s attempts to whitewash its reputation are nauseating, in a company that continues to promote its deadly cigarettes to children and young people whenever and wherever it can get away with it.

 So there is still much yet to be done, and I will be interested to near what the Minister has to say.
-I want her not just to rule out any sort of relationship with PMI, except perhaps taxing it a bit more, with no recognition of its bid to influence public policy; I also want to hear what the Government are now going to do, perhaps in replying to the Green Paper, to get us the resources we need into public health and elsewhere to start again and accelerate the number of people who quit.
+I want her not just to rule out any sort of relationship with PMI, except perhaps taxing it a bit more, with no recognition of its bid to influence public policy.
+I also want to hear what the Government are now going to do, perhaps in replying to the Green Paper, to get us the resources we need into public health and elsewhere to start again and accelerate the number of people who quit.

 I thank my hon.
 Friend the Member for Harrow East (Bob Blackman) for securing this important debate on the World Health Organisation framework convention on tobacco control.
 His passionate work on tobacco harms, including through his chairmanship of the all-party group, and the work of his worthy sidekick as co-chair, continues to keep us focused on what we have to do and on our goal of being smoke-free by 2030.
 I thank them for that.
 I agree with both of them that smoking is one of the most significant public health challenges that we face today and that, sadly, it is one that disproportionately affects disadvantaged groups, with the resultant impact on their health and their finances.